-While it may be the last thing on many people’s minds, ill health causing mental incapacitation is unfortunately part of life.
-Unfortunately people can suffer mental capacity through a variety of ways, most commonly through disability, illness or a progressive disease such as dementia/alzheimers.
+While it may be the last thing on many people’s minds, ill-health causing mental incapacitation is, unfortunately, part of life.
+Unfortunately, people can suffer mental capacity in a variety of ways, most commonly through disability, illness or a progressive disease such as dementia/alzheimers.
 McMahon & Williams recognise the importance of advising on your legal affairs in the event of such incapacity, particularly as people are living longer.

 There are various steps involved in creating an EPA, and McMahon & Williams have the expertise and experience to guide you through every step of the process.

 McMahon & Williams recognise the importance and benefits of having an Enduring Power of Attorney in place for both those with property in their sole name or in the joint names of yourself and another person.
 An Enduring Power of Attorney offers peace of mind in allowing a person to decide who will manage their property and affairs in the event of mental incapacity.

 The long awaited Assisted Decision Making (Capacity) Act 2015 was signed into law on the 30th December 2015.
 This provides for the establishment of a more modern framework for Enduring Powers of Attorney.
 In particular, it provides for the extension of the remit of Enduring Powers of Attorney to include a donor’s healthcare matters.
 In 2016 Gearoid Williams and Aisling Glynn completed a Law Society Certificate Course in Decision-Making Capacity & Support following the signing into law of the Assisted Decision-Making (Capacity) Bill in January 2016.